gravitational/teleport/docs/architecture.md

 Users should check if host's certificate is signed by the trusted authority.

 Each role `proxy`, `auth` or `node` is encoded in the generated certificate using certificate extensions (opaque signed string).
-All nodes in the cluster can cofnnect to Auth server's HTTP API via SSH tunnel that checks each connecting client' certificate and role to enforce access control - e.g. client connection using node's certificate won't be able to add and delete users, and can only get auth servers registered in the cluster.
+All nodes in the cluster can connect to Auth server's HTTP API via SSH tunnel that checks each connecting client's certificate and role to enforce access control (e.g. client connection using node's certificate won't be able to add and delete users, and can only get Auth servers registered in the cluster).

 **User certificates and allowed logins**